Ignition Interlock Violation from the Michigan Secretary of State

 Usually, a “tamper/circumvent” violation occurs when there is a power disconnect or power failure to the vehicle.
 This most often happens when mechanical work is done on the car, or when a battery is switched out or disconnected, even momentarily.
 The frustrating part is that many times, the person will have called his or her interlock company to inquire about what to do, before any work is done on the vehicle.
 Then, doing exactly as they were told, they still wind up violated, anyway.

 Initial startup failures are often “false positives” caused by foods containing yeast, or something like mouthwash.
-The Secretary of State relies upon the interlock companies to advise a driver of the steps to take in order to properly retest after an initial positive test within a few minutes.
-This works out great for those drivers who’ve been given those instructions, but in the real world, many people don’t get that kind of “walk through” when the interlock is installed.
-Instead some people are given a booklet that they never get around to reading because once they get past the steps of starting up the car and taking rolling retests, they’re not worried about testing positive for alcohol since they no longer drink.
+The Secretary of State used to rely upon the interlock companies to advise a driver of the steps to take in order to properly retest after an initial positive test within a few minutes.
+However, this was not happening, and the hearing officers got tired of hearing the excuse, "I didn't know how to use the device/I didn't know what to do."
+Every order issuing a restricted license now has a section titled "Proper Interlock Use."
+The hearing officers expect this section of the order to be read and to be followed.
 Of course, as the months roll by with largely trouble-free operation of the interlock unit, the person never bothers to plan for what to do in the event of a “false positive.”

 No matter what the reason for the violation, there is no magic phone number to call at the state to just clear things up.
 This situation can seem almost unbelievable unless you’ve seen it as many times as I have.
 There’s a decent chance that, if you’re reading this, you’re in precisely this position right now.
 It doesn’t seem fair that you’ve done nothing wrong (and, in many cases, made the extra effort to do things right) and now you’re being violated.
 In that sense, this situation really is not fair, but it is what it is, and finding yourself in this predicament requires that you take intelligent and specific measures to fix it.